Blow at High Dough

 "Blow at High Dough" is a song by Canadian rock band The Tragically Hip, released in April 1989 as the lead single from their first full-length studio album, Up to Here.
 It reached on the RPM CANCON chart, and was the opening theme song of the CBC Television series Made in Canada.
-To this day, it's one of the bands most iconic and popular songs.
+It's one of The Tragically Hip's most iconic songs.